OpenVidu/openvidu-cloud-devops/clustering/README_Ansible.md

 ### Deployment

-First time you connect to a instance through SSH, it will ask you to confirm the instance fingerprint, so try to login into all the instances to accept the fingerprint so Ansible can do the job.
+First time you connect to an instance through SSH, it will ask you to confirm the instance fingerprint, so try to login into all the instances to accept the fingerprint so Ansible can do the job.

 `ssh -i /PATH/TO/SSH_public_key USER@INSTANCE`